What is portfolio rationalization?

 - Do we need to adjust the timing of our investment in feasibility or exploratory work?

-3. Be decisive: Reduce project capacity more than you think you have to, so you don’t have to reduce again next quarter.
-Your project teams will lose productivity and will be ineffective if they are waiting for another round of cuts.
+3. Be decisive: Reduce project capacity more than you think you have to, so you don't have to reduce again next quarter.
+Your project teams will lose productivity and will be ineffective if they wait for another round of cuts.

-Also, try to avoid putting projects ‘on hold’.
-Either classify projects as approved and funded or cancel them.
-‘On hold projects tend to siphon away the energy of well-meaning employees keeping them on life support.
+Also, try to avoid putting projects ‘on hold.'
+Instead, either classify projects as approved and funded or cancel them.
+‘On hold projects tend to siphon away the energy of well-meaning employees, keeping them on life support.

 4. Clean out the zombie projects: